nordcraftengine/documentation/docs/20-guides/50-datocms/index.md

 This read-only API token is safe to use in your Nordcraft project and will not compromise the security of your application.
 For more information on secure apps, check out the [Security Guide](/guides/security).
 :::

 Open your Nordcraft project in a separate browser tab or window.
-It is recommended you set your DatoCMS credentials through global formulas in Nordcraft, which allows you to update these values centrally, should they change in the future.
+It is recommended you set your DatoCMS credentials through project formulas in Nordcraft, which allows you to update these values centrally, should they change in the future.

 ::: tip
-Refer to the documentation on [Global Formulas](/formulas/global-formulas) for additional information.
+Refer to the documentation on [Project Formulas](/formulas/project-formulas) for additional information.
 :::

-Create a global formula for the DatoCMS Read-only API key and another for the URL, which is `https://graphql.datocms.com/`.
+Create a project formula for the DatoCMS Read-only API key and another for the URL, which is `https://graphql.datocms.com/`.

 ![The DatoCMS API tokens settings, showing the configuration for a token named read-only API token.
 The API key is visible and copyable with a click, and permissions are toggled on for the GraphQL endpoing, the content delivery API in preview mode, and the content management API.|16/9](dato-api-token.webp 'Dato API token')

 ## Creating the API call in Nordcraft

-On the blog page in your Nordcraft project, [add a new API](/connecting-data/working-with-apis#set-up-a-new-api) and use the global formulas set in the previous step for the read-only API key and the URL.
+On the blog page in your Nordcraft project, [add a new API](/connecting-data/working-with-apis#set-up-a-new-api) and use the project formulas set in the previous step for the read-only API key and the URL.
 Send the API key as a `Bearer Authorization` HTTP header.

 ::: info
 Currently, the Nordcraft team is developing an enhanced UI for GraphQL API calls.
 For now, you can fetch data from a GraphQL API by adding the query string as an object.
 The key is `query` and the value is the query string.
 Look at the Nordcraft example project's API calls in this guide for examples.